rjd22/codersopinion/_drafts/clean-architecture-building-software-that-lasts.markdown

 - Security classes

 The advantage of separating these from the other layers becomes apparent when you try to test these to see if they integrate with the framework properly.
-You can integration test the controller if you want to by booting the framework and requesting the controller you want to test.
+You can write integration tests for the controllers by booting the framework and requesting the controller you want to test.

 ### Advantages